top of page

 In areas where park agencies create and maintain shared use trails it is the agency's responsibility to:

-1. Create firm and uncomplicated signage
+1. Create firm and uncomplicated signage - "Stop for Horses" should be the universal standard

 2. Maintain a hands-on presence in the field, especially in known conflict areas